nayr31/OffGob/README.md

+# Archival Notice

+This project will be discontinuing support as of 2023-05-19, as I have started to use another tool, [Obsidian](https://obsidian.md/).

 # OffGob

 [The Goblin Notebook](https://www.the-goblin.net/) is an online-only website for notebook creation, and is a really good tool for it.
 However, sometimes one wants to have a local copy of their notebooks, and this is where OffGob comes in.